Name

 UK & Other Memorials

-Hitchin War Memorial, 4 Co' Hertfordshire Reg' Territorials’ Memorial, Hitchin, St Mary's Church Roll of Honour, Hitchin, Hertfordshire Regimental Memorial, All Saints Church, Hertford, Not on the Preston Memorial
+Hitchin Town Memorial, 4 Co' Hertfordshire Reg' Territorials’ Memorial, Hitchin, St Mary's Church Roll of Honour, Hitchin, Hertfordshire Regimental Memorial, All Saints Church, Hertford, Not on the Preston Memorial

 Pre War

-Martin Henry Farey was born in 1894 in Preston, Herts, the son of Amos and Mary Farey (nee Isaacson) and the eldest of three sons.
+Born in 1894 in Preston, Herts, son of Amos and Mary Farey (nee Isaacson) and the eldest of three sons.

 Wartime Service

 On 5 December 1915 when the Battalion were near Bethune, they were heavily shelled and, according to the war diary, there were three casualties.
-Martin was one of those three and died of his wounds the same day.
-He is buried in Plot 4, Row G, Grave 24 in the Bethune Town Cemetery, France.
+Martin was may have been one of those three or wounded earlier.
+He may have been admitted to No. 33 Casualty Clearing Station which was operating in the area of Bethune at that time. and died of his wounds there as he is buried in Plot 4, Row G, Grave 24 in the Bethune Town Cemetery, France.

 Additional Information

-A private inscription on the stone reads "Lord Thy will be done".
+A private inscription on the stone reads "Lord Thy will be done" and ordered by his mother -although recorded as May of 5 Penn's Yard, St Andrew's Street, Hitchin.

 His mother received a war gratuity of £5 10s and pay owing of £4 10s 9d.
 No pension appears to have been payable.